salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-geolocation.md

 <img class="img-responsive" src="{{ site.baseurl }}/assets/location.png" /><br/>

-> MarketingCloudSDK requires “Always” permissions for full geofence and beacon functionality.
+> JB4ASDK requires “Always” permissions for full geofence and beacon functionality.
 An application does not receive location messages if “When-in-use authorization” is selected by the app user.

 <br/>